A Guide To Different Types Of Secondary Glazing

 3. FIXED WINDOWS

-Fixed secondary glazing is great for the preservation of existing windows such as leaded church windows or an expensive window design at your property.
-It is also great for shaped windows too.
+Fixed secondary glazing is ideal for preserving existing windows, such as leaded church windows or high-value window designs in your property.
+It’s also an excellent option for uniquely shaped windows.

 fixed secondary glazing